 In 2015, the United Nations recognised this through the 2030 Agenda for Sustainable Development, which included 17 new Sustainable Development Goals (SDG).
 Goal 11 is dedicated to urban settlements, with the aim to 'Make Cities Inclusive, Safe, Resilient and Sustainable'.

 This means that getting the design of cities right has never been so important.
 The questions are: what kind of design should we adopt, and who should be in charge?
 Our course explicitly addresses these questions, and teaches how to design responsive, resilient, sustainable cities for all their inhabitants, thus preparing socially responsible urban design professionals of the future.

-You can exit at the end of 5 months with a PgCert.
+You can exit at the end of 5 months with PgCert Urban Design.

-You can exit at the end of 9 months with a PgDip.
+You can exit at the end of 9 months with PgDip Urban Design.

 An Honours degree in a discipline related to the built environment and the city (such as architecture, planning, engineering, and other built environment disciplines).
 Candidates with alternative professional experience may also be considered.

 The course is open to students with various backgrounds related to the built and natural environment.
 If you come from design-based disciplines (such as architecture, landscape architecture), please submit a portfolio of design work, to illustrate the range of scales and variety of projects you've been involved in, as well as your graphic skills.